7rao/football_analytics/README.md

 Please see [public.tableau.com/profile/edd.webster/](https://public.tableau.com/profile/edd.webster/) for Tableau visualisations and dashboards of the data engineered in this repository.

-Please see [https://docs.google.com/presentation/d/1dadF-ZffXXknLHGflGQVzH9csd4JYXc3VipuC7KhG-E/edit?usp=sharing])https://docs.google.com/presentation/d/1dadF-ZffXXknLHGflGQVzH9csd4JYXc3VipuC7KhG-E/edit?usp=sharing) for a slide deck of example analysis produced using the data and visualisations produced in Python and Tableau.
+Please see the following [link](https://docs.google.com/presentation/d/1dadF-ZffXXknLHGflGQVzH9csd4JYXc3VipuC7KhG-E/edit?usp=sharing) for a slide deck of example analysis produced using the data and visualisations produced in Python and Tableau.